 - Adresse: Muuuhseum der Altmark, Am Park 2a, 39524 Wust-Fischbeck

 TIP: On the way from Wust to Jerichow, you will pass another village church: Melkow.

-You will not see any paintings or frescoes inside the church, but there is still so much to discover on a guided tour in this Romanesque styled building.
-You can have a look into the church, old rooms, which were in use for kitchen and common rooms and walk the cloister.
+You will not see any paintings or frescoes inside the church, but there is still so much to discover on a guided tour of this Romanesque-styled building.
+You can have a look into the church, old rooms, which were in use for the kitchen and common rooms and walk through the cloister.

 TIP: Read our post Day trips from Berlin where we visit another monastery, the amazing Neuzelle monastery, east in Brandenburg